stephen-wilborne/how-to-avoid-eye-contact-algorithmZero/README.md

 ## How to Avoid Eye Contact -- The Three Books

-### Step 1:
+### Step 0:

-The goal of step one is to find a trilogy of books that allow one to subsume the narratives of the Bible.
+The goal of step zero is to commit to a trilogy of books that will allow one to subsume the narratives of the Bible.

 Throughout one's missions in this particular field (the one envisioned by the author of this algorithm [let the reader understand]) it becomes increasingly straightforward to comprehend the dark sayings of those enmeshed in the field of Atheist/Christianity double-agency.

-Nevertheless, it is perhaps beyond crucial to pay proper recognition to the ever present role of 1) singular-heart; 2) singular-eye; and 3) singular mind.
+Nevertheless, it is perhaps beyond crucial to pay proper recognition to the ever present role of

+0a) singular-heart;
+0b) singular-eye; and
+0c) singular mind.

 There is a mission and a field at hand, with no intention of wasting it or losing progress, after all.

-Which brings us to step 1a
+Which brings us to step 1.

+### Step 1:

+* 1a)
+   Choose a religious book.
+In this case we chose the Bible, owing to the requirements and constraints of algorithm Zero//step zero.

+* 1b)

-* 1a) Find a copy of a "fair repudiation" of your chosen "religious" book ** in this case we choose The Bible for the religious book ** in this case we also choose the Skeptics Annotated Bible as the fair repudiation of our religious book
+   Find a copy of a "fair repudiation" of your chosen "religious" book ** in this case we choose The Bible for the religious book ** in this case we also choose the Skeptics Annotated Bible as the fair repudiation of our religious book

-* 1b) Take out all the excerpts and references, where the fair repudiation concedes there is actually something worthwhile in the religious book.
+    Take out all the excerpts and references, where the fair repudiation concedes there is actually something worthwhile in the religious book.
    ** in this case, we take all the sections of the Skeptic's Annotated Bible